TealJason/trepogeno/trepogeno/README.md

 This repo contains scripts that intend to wrap around mykrobe for eventual lineage calling of treponema strains

 To set up functionality you must:
-1. cd mykrobe
+1. cd nextstrain/trepogeno/
-2. pip3 install .
+2. pip3 install -e .
-3. cd. ../../
+3. run commands

-If you experience problems with 'cannot find mccortex31 expected to find it at path/mccortex31' try the below
+If you experience problems with 'cannot find mccortex31 expected to find it at path/expected/mccortex31' try the below

 1. cd mykrobe
 2. git clone --recursive -b geno_kmer_count https://github.com/Mykrobe-tools/mccortex mccortex